BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 ## HiPSter: The Inference

+Hipster is a workflow, that our team has developed.

+Especially for our project visualization is highly important

-As the next step, we would like to visualize the generated images from the latent space with the trained model.
+We need to visualize the generated images from the latent space with the trained model.

 Here, the hierarchical progressive survey, the HiPS format, opens an ideal way to visualize the spherical manifold hierarchically, where we can zoom into the latent space and get more generated images in this region.